Index Enhancements

 Example of a simple PIVOT

-In a sales environment, you might want to know the number of orders a customer places for individual products.
-Using the PIVOT operator
+environment, you might want to know the number of orders a customer places for

-+achieves this aim.
+this aim.

-The following example shows the structure of a simple Order table:
+following example shows the structure of a simple Order table:

 CREATE TABLE Sales.[Order]